Seattle dismissed our environmental challenge. We’re appealing — on behalf of Southern Resident Killer Whales.

 We’re Taking It to the Courts — and We Need Your Help.

-On April 28, 2025, we filed a Writ to appeal the dismissal.
-If granted, we’ll continue our original case — pushing the city to improve the plan and reduce harm to orcas, salmon, trees, and neighborhoods.
-Donations help cover legal costs and expert testimony.
+The Orca Appeal is in the Washington State Court of Appeals: Case No. 882520.
+If granted, we’ll continue pushing the city to improve the Comp Plan EIS to reduce harm to endangered orcas, salmon, trees, and neighborhoods.
+Donations go toward legal costs.
 Any funds left over will support orca and tree protection nonprofits.

 Petition